ballerina-guides/integration-samples/github-issue-summary-to-email/Readme.md

 ## Testing
 Run the Ballerina project by executing `bal run` from the root.

-Once successfully executed, the GitHub issue summary report will be received to the email specified.
+Once successfully executed, the GitHub issue summary report will be sent to the specified email.